Last Updated on June 13, 2025 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Student expulsions from school occur more often than parents might think.
+Student expulsions occur more often than parents might think.
 Life may be going along smoothly, when a parent suddenly finds themselves on a call with a Vice Principal, demanding they come pick up their child, who is getting suspended.
-Upon arrival at school, the parent may be told, to their dismay, that a school expulsion is now pending.
+Upon arrival at school, the parent may be told that a school expulsion is now pending.
+Life is changed forever.

-Is there any hope for resolution before the dreaded expulsion hearing?
+Is there any hope for a good resolution before the dreaded expulsion hearing?
 Yes!

 Parents Should Promptly Advocate For NO Student Expulsion

-And, whether parents may or may not be listened to is irrelevant, as it is certain is that doing nothing results in nothing.
-Parents can take action to try to resolve the pending student expulsion before the expulsion hearing occurs.
+Parents should take action to try to resolve a pending student expulsion before the expulsion hearing occurs.

 Options Before an Expulsion Hearing

-There are options other than proceeding to a student’s expulsion hearing, such as negotiating the school discipline and coming to an agreement, which will stop the expulsion process.
-An agreement may involve a reduced punishment, such as involuntary transfer, or a lesser form or length of expulsion.
+Before a kid’s expulsion hearing, parents can try to negotiate and come to an agreement which will stop the expulsion process.
+An agreement may involve a reduced punishment, such as an involuntary transfer, a behavior contract, or shorter suspended expulsion.

 Some expulsion agreements can be offered by a school district without the parent asking, but may not involve great offers for a student.
 It depends.